New Wichita Animal Shelter guideline put on hold after pushback

 The guideline changes also state that sick and injured animals will not be granted extensions and dogs deemed potentially dangerous will no longer be available to rescues, only their owners.

-“They’re trying to eliminate dogs staying in kennels for long periods of time while rescues try and place them,” said Ellen Querner wit Pals Animal Rescue.
-“The thought that any rescue can take in all of these animals and have them place them appropriately and properly properly as opposed to warehousing them, is not a viable situation.”
+“They’re trying to eliminate dogs staying in kennels for long periods of time while rescues try and place them,” said Ellen Querner, Pals Animal Rescue.
+“The thought that any rescue can take in all of these animals and have them place them appropriately and properly as opposed to warehousing them, is not a viable situation.”

 Some said the long wait periods could push animals into unreliable or unprepared homes.

-“They’re relying on heightened emotion for people to make a decision to go out and save an animal,” said Toni Wenger with Kansas K-9 ResQ.
+“They’re relying on heightened emotion for people to make a decision to go out and save an animal,” said Toni Wenger, Kansas K-9 ResQ.

 But, others disagree and said the strict time limit would only make it tougher on rescues and the people out of town who are willing to help the animals.